 - Attacking the

 Bay Area Hospital is proud to partner with The DAISY Foundation to honor the compassionate care of our extraordinary nurses throughout the year.
 We have been participating in the global DAISY program since 2016, and have awarded several of our nurses who have been nominated for providing extraordinary acts of compassionate care and clinical excellence every day in their work with our patients.
-Our most recent 2021 winner is:

 - Melinda West, Patient Care Services Clinical Manager